Lineax17/tuxgrade/docs/modules/runner.md

 ### Long-Running Commands

 For long-running commands:
-- Use `show_live_output=True` for user feedback
-- Output is not buffered, streams in real-time
+- Output streams in real-time
 - Process can be interrupted with Ctrl+C

 ### Parallel Execution